ridvikpal/CarCartAPI/README.md

 ### POST Adding a Car Listing

 A common use case for a car listing service is when a user wants to put their car up for listing.
-CarCostAPI easily allows for this to happen via a `POST` request to the URL extension `carcostapi/add_car`.
-You simply pass a `CarData` object as the response body, without an `Id` (one is generated for the listing automatically) and CarCostAPI will add it to the MySQL database.
+CarCartAPI easily allows for this to happen via a `POST` request to the URL extension `carcartapi/add_car`.
+You simply pass a `CarData` object as the response body, without an `Id` (one is generated for the listing automatically) and CarCartAPI will add it to the MySQL database.
 It will also return the added `CarData` object for the user's reference.

 #### Example

 For example, assume you wanted to add a listing for your 2011 Lexus IS250 that you are going to sell.
-You would send a `POST` request to http://localhost:8080/carcostapi/add_car with the response body as follows:
+You would send a `POST` request to http://localhost:8080/carcartapi/add_car with the response body as follows:

 ```json
 {